What We Know About The Jeju Air Plane Crash In South Korea - UrduPoint

 All 175 passengers and four of the six crew members onboard were killed.

-The passengers were all Korean apart from two Thais, a three-year-old and a 78-year-old, authorities said.
+The passengers, aged three to 78, were all Korean apart from two Thais, authorities said.

 Rescue workers plucked two survivors -- flight attendants aged 25 and 33 -- from the wreckage.